checkmarx-ltd/cx-flow/docs/Configuration.md

 ```
 ## <a name="external">External Scripting</a>
 There are places where a custom **groovy** script can be used while executing CxFlow.
 These include:
-* Deciding which branch is applicable for scanning (Sample script attached to this page)
+* Deciding which branch is applicable for scanning.
-* The project name to be used
+* The project name to be used.
-* The team to be used
+* The team to be used.

-  For additional information, refer to the configuration options above.
+For additional information, refer to the [External Scripting](https://github.com/checkmarx-ltd/cx-flow/wiki/External-Scripts) chapter.